 Yes and no. What your child learns in Math Circle will almost certainly help your child do better on tests down the road, especially in tricky test questions that involve reasoning and problem solving.
 However, Math Circle is NOT test prep.
 I do not teach quick memorization tricks at the expense of understanding, as these methods often backfire later on and interfere with real learning.

-How can my child get the most out of a Math Circle?
+How can I help my child get the most out of a Math Circle?

-- Attend Math Circle throughout the entire school year, if possible.
-Each month we will investigate a different math area, so at the end of the year kids will have a deep understanding of all math topics.
+- Plan to sign your child up for Math Circle throughout the entire school year.
+Each month your child will investigate a different math area, so at the end of the year kids will have a deep understanding of all math topics for that grade level.

 - Bring water and a healthy snack to keep your child sharp and energized.

-- Play each month's math games at home to keep skills strong.
+- Try out the monthly math tips and play the math games at home to keep skills strong.

 What happens in a typical Math Circle?